-With a lackluster performance in his previous fight against Stephen “Wonderboy” Thompson, this fight with Kelvin Gastelum is an extremely important one for the ex champion’s future in the sport and carries the potential to propel him back to the upper part of the division.
+With a lacklustre performance in his previous fight against Stephen “Wonderboy” Thompson, this fight with Kelvin Gastelum is an extremely important one for the ex-champion future in the sport and carries the potential to propel him back to the upper part of the division.

 The same holds true for TJ Dillashaw, a loss against Raphael Assuncao would surely postpone the highly anticipated rematch with Bantamweight champion Dominick Cruz.
 However, I strongly believe Dillashaw will get the win.

-Finally, this MMA Mick’s writer is most looking forward to the Jose Aldo and Frankie Edgar rematch.
+Finally, this MMA Mick’s writer is most looking forward to Jose Aldo and Frankie Edgar rematch.

 Jon Jones dominated Daniel Cormier in there first fight.
 Winning in decisive fashion against the formerly undefeated fighter.
 What will Cormier do differently this time around to ensure he retains his belt.
 Jones has looked unbeatable throughout his relatively short UFC career.
 Can Cormier really take him somewhere he hasn’t already been before?

-Miesha Tate has acknowledged that the people are expecting the Nunes fight to be an easy title defense.
-Of course she’s doing her best to dispel those arguments and make things interesting.
+Miesha Tate has acknowledged that the people are expecting the Nunes fight to be an easy title defence.
+Of course, she’s doing her best to dispel those arguments and make things interesting.
 Perhaps Nunes can pull the upset and shake up the bantamweight division yet again.
 A regular occurrence since the dethroning of Ronda Rousey.

 Frankie Edgar taking on the former champion Jose Aldo junior.
 Now one thing we know about these two fighters is that nothing will change in terms of skillset going into this fight.
 We know what both fighters will bring and how they match up stylistically.
 Following his crushing title loss to current champion Conor McGregor, will we get an Aldo who is but a shell of his former self?

-Or will be see a resurgent fighter who dominated his weight class for over a decade?
-At 29 he has the jump on the 34 year old Edgar who must be looking at this as his last opportunity to claim the belt.
+Or will see a resurgent fighter who dominated his weight class for over a decade?
+At 29 he has the jump on the 34-year-old Edgar who must be looking at this as his last opportunity to claim the belt.
 Before falling into what we might call Faberland… that place where fighters go when there is nowhere else to turn…

 Diego Sanchez vs Joe Lauzon.
-Dammit I’m a sucker for these fights.
+Dammit, I’m a sucker for these fights.
 Two guys who have been around forever.
 A hard task in an organisation where fighters are routinely kicked to the curb.
 Just goes to show you how highly both the promotion and fans rate these stalwarts of the UFC roster.
-Someone say all out war?
+Did someone say all-out war?

-UFC 200 takes place this weekend this weekend in Las Vegas.
+UFC 200 takes place this weekend in Las Vegas.
 Check your listings for viewing times.